 - Pakse – Located in the southern region, it has a tropical savanna climate.
 Temperatures are particularly high in the months before monsoon season, which begins in March.

-- Luang Prabang – Located in the northern region of the Laos, Luang Prabang at its coldest will only drop to around 20 degrees.
+- Luang Prabang – Located in the northern region of the Laos, Luang Prabang at its coldest will only drop to around 69 degrees Fahrenheit.
 The wettest month is in August.

 How Safe and Secure Is Laos?